AstreaTSS/PYTHIAWebsite/docs/setup/gacha_setup.md

     - Stay to the format that your JSON file has.
 Any deviations will likely not be tolerated.
     - `rarity` can range from 1-5, and represent (in order) common, uncommon, rare, epic, and legendary.
     - When `amount` is `-1`, that means it is unlimited.
+    - `image` must be a valid URL to an image, or it can be left as `null` if the item does not have an image.
     - The bot enforces the same limitations as making items through the bot itself.

-Regardless, you may import exported items through `/gacha-manage import-items` and giving your JSON file.
+You may import exported items through `/gacha-manage import-items` and giving your JSON file.
 This may be done from other servers other than the server where the file was exported from.

 The bot, by default, will error out if there are any items in the export that overlap with items already in the server.
 To get around this, you can use the `override` option in `/gacha-manage import-items` to replace those items.